 If your dog is not acting quite himself after vomiting and you feel that he has not displayed any of the symptoms or issues stated above.
 There are several meals you can try to help your pet.
 Making a “bland” diet for your dog might help.
 You can boil hamburger and drain all the grease off and then use cooked white rice.
 Do not use minute rice.
 Minute rice goes right through your dog and it doesn’t get digested.
 Other meals you can prepare for your dog would be chicken and rice, baby food and rice, or cottage cheese and rice.
 Do not season the food.
 These simple recipes are all easily digested foods with low residual waste.
 Which means there’s not going to be much feces from your dog.
 These meals will help to slow the digestive tract and will provide some nutrition while your dog is getting better.

 Waiting it out

 Puppies are always getting into mischief.
-If you notice that the puppy vomits once, it’s probably something that you can just kind of monitor and wait it out.
-For your older dog, you wouldn’t necessarily need to treat anything but at that point you just kind of watch and wait,
+If you notice that the puppy vomits once, it’s probably something that you can just monitor and wait it out.
+For your older dog, you wouldn’t necessarily need to treat anything but at that point you just watch and wait.

 Share This Post

 We are a place where pets and their people can feel at home.
 It's a place where wellness is maintained and supported from the time they’re newborns through their golden years.